open-contracting-extensions/ocds_designContest_extension/README.md

 ### Lot

-An example with multiple prizes for a single lot.
+A lot with multiple prizes.

 ```json
 {